 Because of the unique characteristics of the football market and its customers, it is necessary to completely understand the construct of the fans’ attitudes and the factors influencing it to be able to identify the clubs’ main clients – the fans (Neale, 1964).
 The customers, i.e., the fans, are driven by different motives than are the regular customers in other markets, as will be explained later on in this thesis.

 To reach this understanding, this thesis will focus on Israeli football fans’ attitudes.
 Some key factors that affect the clubs’ economics will be examined through the understanding of the fans’ attitude construct.
 The three factors: audience levels, fan money and time spending, and supporters’ loyalty, will be a part of the study, along with demographic information.
 Another factor that influences the fans’ attitude and the clubs’ economics is violence in Israeli football, and as an important factor it will be measured as well.
 Violence is present in many parts of society and so is present in the life of the fans in some form and at some level.
-Just like other societal factors, like for example ethnic or religious views, violence probably also has an effect on the economic aspect of the fans’ attitude – hence the importance of studying this factor.
+Just such as other societal factors, such as for example ethnic or religious views, violence probably also has an effect on the economic aspect of the fans’ attitude – hence the importance of studying this factor.

 Most studies about attitude focus on cognitive and affective constructs (Gregory R. Maio and Haddock, 2010).
 Moreover, those two constructs are good predictors of attitudes, as shown by previous research (e.g. Chowdhury and Salam, 2017; Perugini, 2005; van Giesen et al., 2015; Trendel and Werle, 2016; Breckler 1984; Breckler & Berman 1991; Breckler & Wiggins 1989, 1991).
 In addition ‘there is abundant evidence that evaluative implications of cognitive, affective, and/or behavioural information are positively correlated,’ (Maio & Haddock 2014, 37) so we can assume that the influence of behaviour on attitudes will be similar to that of cognitive and affective constructs.
 For the purposes of this study, more emphasis was placed on understanding cognitive and affective constructs (less attention is to be devoted to the behavioural one).